veerappanr/veerappanr/README.md

 - 👋 Hi, I’m @veerappanr
-- 👀 I’m interested in Automation
+- 👀 I’m interested in IT Administrator, Analyst.
+- 🌱 Professional certified Google IT Automation with Python
-- 🌱 I’m currently learning Automation with Python
+- 🌱 I’m currently Python in Data Manipulation, Deep learning bulid Neural network, Bootcamp for Data Science.
 - 💞️ I’m looking to collaborate on new team